Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

-Even just coming to meetings that can make a big difference to begin with and the more meetings you go to, the bigger difference it can make.
+Even just coming to meetings that can make a big difference to begin with and the more meetings you go to, the bigger the difference it can make.

-There are different types of Alcoholics Anonymous meetings, there’s open meetings where anyone can go regardless of whether you have a desire to stay sober.
+There are different types of Alcoholics Anonymous meetings, and there’s open meetings where anyone can go regardless of whether you have a desire to stay sober.

-If you find anything helpful, will you please subscribe us on YouTube and help us reach 500k subscribers & leave a comment?
+If you find anything helpful, will you please subscribe on YouTube and help us reach 500k subscribers & leave a comment?
 I value any comments or feedback you have on this video.
 Your contribution means a lot.

-That means if you’re a student, if you’re an observer if you’re a family member, if you’re a drug addict, anyone can go to an open meeting generally and just listen although some meetings allow anyone who’s attending the open meeting to also talk.
+That means if you’re a student, if you’re an observer, if you’re a family member, if you’re a drug addict, anyone can go to an open meeting generally and just listen although some meetings allow anyone who’s attending the open meeting to also talk.